The Trench Award

 In previous years, Fergus Sheil, David Brophy, Katherine Hunka, Sandra Oman, Bruno Caproni and Julian Evans have all been adjudicators.

-This year, we have decided to abolish the upper age limit for the Trench Award, to ensure that emerging artists are supported based on their talent and potential, rather than their age.
+This year, we decided to abolish the upper age limit for the Trench Award, to ensure that emerging artists are supported based on their talent and potential, rather than their age.
 We recognise that many individuals begin their musical journeys at different stages, and that artistic growth doesn't follow a single timeline.
 Our focus is on merit, creativity, and passion, allowing a broader range of artists to benefit from the financial support offered by the Trench Awards.

 Niall Kinsella